yixianwang/yixian-site/content/notes/a_concepts.md

   - horizontal partition
   - vertical partition: for flat and fat table

+## QPS vs Throughput
+- QPS(query per second): dealing with a lot of users concurrently click the button
+- Throughput: dealing with the size of the payload

 ## Database
 - we need to store backend data somewhere to ensure we have a better **searching performance**, comparing to File System, which would scan all the files in the file system.
 - we need a certain structure that structure need to be efficient for searching